larahfelipe/saturn/README.md

 OPENWEATHER_TOKEN=HELLO_WORLD
 ```

-Note that, these are extra features!
-If you don't wanna use them, just follow the first `.env` template introduced and your bot still will work normally.
+Note that, these are **extra** features!
+If you don't wanna use them, just follow the first `.env` template introduced in this step-by-step and your bot still will work normally.

 #### Running
 ```elm